Mark Pretti Nature Tours, L.L.C.

 As one of the most biologically rich countries in the world and with a landmass almost twice the size of Texas, Colombia offers many choices to traveling nature enthusiasts.
 The region of Santa Marta and the Guajira Peninsula offers not only easy access but hosts some of the highest endemism in the world and provides the perfect introduction to this natural paradise.
 In addition to the many great birds, we'll learn a lot about the excellent natural history of the area.

-The 2024 cost is $4130/person, double occupancy, and includes all meals, lodging, tips, and transportation from Barranquilla.
-The single supplement is $675.
+The 2025 cost will be about $4350/person, double occupancy, and includes all meals, lodging, tips, and transportation from Barranquilla.
+The single supplement will be about $650.
 Limited to 8 participants.

 Detailed itinerary and references available upon request.